How To Fillet a Steelhead

 Do You Have To Wash Salmon Before Cooking?

-Position The Salmon Correctly
+Position the Salmon Correctly

-1.Place the salmon on your cutting board with the head facing you and the belly toward the knife.
-You'll start the cut from the head down toward the tail
+Place the salmon on your cutting board with the head facing you and the belly toward the knife.
+You'll start the cut from the head down toward the tail.
+Insert your knife into the belly near the tail and slice upward toward the head.
+Remove the internal organs and rinse the inside of the fish.

 Once You Have Your Fillets, You May Want To Remove The Skin, Depending On Your Recipe.
 Skin-On Salmon Is Great For Grilling Or Pan-Frying, But Many Recipes Call For Skinless Fillets.

-1. Lay the fillet skin-side down on the cutting board.
+Lay the fillet skin-side down on the cutting board.

-2. Starting at the tail end, make a small incision between the skin and the flesh, holding the skin with your non-dominant hand.
+• Starting at the tail end, make a small incision between the skin and the flesh, holding the skin with your non-dominant hand.

-3. Angle your knife slightly down toward the skin as you gently saw back and forth, pulling the skin away as you cut.
+• Angle your knife slightly down toward the skin as you gently saw back and forth, pulling the skin away as you cut.
 With practice, the skin should come off in one piece, leaving a clean fillet.

 Do You Need To Remove The Pin Bones?